ubugeeei/chibivue/book/online-book/src/10-minimum-example/090-minimum-sfc.md

           specifier.exported.type === 'Identifier' &&
           specifier.exported.name === 'default'
         ) {
-          // `from`というキーワードがある場合
-          if (node.source) {
+          // If there is a keyword `from` if (node.source) {
             if (specifier.local.name === 'default') {
-              // 1. `export { default } from "source";`のような宣言の場合
+              // 1.
+In the case of declaration like `export { default } from "source";`
-              // この場合はimport文に抜き出して名前をつけてあげ、最終的な変数にバインドする
+              // In this case, extract it into an import statement and give it a name, then bind it to the final variable.
               // eg) `export { default } from "source";`  ->  `import { default as __VUE_DEFAULT__ } from 'source'; const ${as} = __VUE_DEFAULT__`
               const end = specifierEnd(input, specifier.local.end!, node.end!)
               s.prepend(